FreeWebOS/pmloglib/README.md

     $ cmake ..
     $ make
     $ sudo make install

+### Installing headers and the library separately

+First install headers only:

+    $ mkdir BUILD
+    $ cd BUILD
+    $ cmake -D SHIP_HEADERS_ONLY=ON ..
+    $ make
+    $ sudo make install

+After this disable shipping headers to avoid re-installing:

+    $ mkdir BUILD
+    $ cd BUILD
+    $ cmake -D BUILD_WITHOUT_HEADERS=ON ..
+    $ make
+    $ sudo make install

+This allows to install some other components that depend on the headers between those builds.

+### Changing install directory

 The directory under which the files are installed defaults to `/usr/local/webos`.
 You can install them elsewhere by supplying a value for `WEBOS_INSTALL_ROOT`